-When a poem is so masterfully written, hearing it read aloud is often a hit-or-miss affair.
+When a poem is masterfully written, hearing it read aloud is often a hit-or-miss affair.
 When it misses, it’s almost painful to hear.
-But when it hits, oh, what new life it gives to those familiar words.
+But when it hits, oh, what new life it gives to familiar words.

 And because it’s cold and gray outside, and I’m sitting at my desk right now thinking that it must be cold and gray everywhere else in the world, I thought I’d share some of them with you.